Skip to content

 You may also come across terms like portable sauna steam when researching, but it is important to distinguish portable heated setups from traditional outdoor sauna builds designed for long-term backyard use.

-Mobile Outdoor Sauna Design, Installation & Far-Infrared Healing
+Mobile Outdoor Sauna Design, Installation & Far-Infrared Heat Experience

 A Study on Design Development of Environment-friendly Mobile Home Sauna, 2015